jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Comparison of Net-tools and iproute2

 These look familiar don't they?
 The ```ifconfig``` command is a single command.
 To view other details such as the ARP table, RARP command, view or change routes you would have to use additional commands.
 As a contrast, the *iproute2* command handles all of that from the *ip* command.
 Older Linux (pre-2015) definately have net-tools installed.
 That is quickly changing as some distributions are only including the ```iproute2``` package.
 One good example why to use the ```iproute2``` tools, is ```net-tools``` was created before IPv6 became a standard.
-There is a [iproute2 cheatsheet](https://github.com/dmbaturin/iproute2-cheatsheet "iproute2 cheatsheet") too.
+There is a [iproute2 cheatsheet](https://github.com/dmbaturin/iproute2-cheatsheet "iproute2 cheatsheet").

 #### Replacement Commands Table

-  Net-Tools Deprecated Commands           Ip2-route Replacement Commands
+  Net-Tools Deprecated Commands           [iproute2](https://baturin.org/docs/iproute2/ "webpage iproute2") Replacement Commands
 ---------------------------------   -----------------------------------------
          ```arp```                        ```ip n``` (ip neighbor)
        ```ifconfig```                     ```ip a``` (ip addr)